DELTA Variant COVID: Delta Variant COVID, aka B.1.617.2, has been spreading across the globe. It will soon be the dominant form in the US.

-In a study done in Scotland, which was published in The Lancet, researchers showed that the risk of being hospitalized with the COVID Delta variant is double that of the alpha variant.
+In a study done in Scotland, published in The Lancet, researchers showed that the risk of being hospitalized with the COVID Delta variant is double that of the alpha variant.
 The covid delta variant has recently made its way to the US, constituting 10% of COVID cases.
-However, that figure is doubling every two weeks, and it’s only a matter of time before it becomes the dominant strain.
-It makes up about 25% of Colorado, Montana, North Dakota, South Dakota, Utah, and Wyoming in the Midwest.
+However, that figure doubles every two weeks, and it’s only a matter of time before it becomes the dominant strain.
+It makes up about 25% of Colorado, Montana, North Dakota, South Dakota, Utah, and Wyoming.

 DELTA Variant COVID

 In a study done in the UK from May 20 to Jun 7th, the researchers, led by Steven Riley, looked at their data, which suggest that the covid delta variant is about 60% more transmissible than the alpha, which was the variant first identified in the UK, which was more contagious than the original strain that originally emerged from Wuhan.
 Furthermore, they showed a doubling time of 11 days with the delta variant and an estimated R (reproductive) number of 1.44.
 And those younger than age 50 were 2.5 times more likely to be infected than older people.

 The data showed that the covid Delta variant’s affinity for the ACE2 receptor was slightly better than the original Wuhan strain.
 One of the delta’s mutations in its RBD is what allows for this.
 The virus uses its spike protein to bind to the ACE2 receptor in the body.
 It’s the key in the lock analogy.
 The virus then fuses with the cell membrane.
 This process relies on cleavage.
 Meaning enzymes on the cell membrane cut the spike protein at two different sites, triggering the cell to engulf the virus.
 A second delta mutation is in one of these cleavage sites.
 Better cleavage, better reproduction.